|Title:||Head Coach/Offensive Coordinator|

-Kyle Sweeney returns for his third year at the helm of Stag Football.
+Kyle Sweeney returns for his fifth year at the helm of Stags Football.
 In his first season, CMS finished third in the SCIAC and two of their three conferences losses were by six points or less.
 His second season required rebuilding as the Stags started 17 freshmen and sophomores each week.
+Year three brought three exciting wins including a season opening overtime win and a five overtime victory.
+The Stags finished the 2014 season 5-4.
+Most impressively from 2013 to 2014, the Stags improved their net score against all 9 opponents.
+The 2015 Stags will feature 18 returning starters.

 Sweeney came to CMS after two years as the defensive coordinator at the University of Chicago.
 During those two years, Chicago enjoyed their best season since 1998 and back to back winning seasons for the first time since 2001.
 In 2010 Chicago won the University Athletic Association title outright.
 Coach Sweeney's defense finished last season with national rankings of second in sacks and third in tackles for loss, as well as leading the conference in rushing defense.